 Please familiarise yourself with this step-by-step guide at the beginning of your shift.

-The surveys will be conducted on tablets.
-You can collect these from your Event Lead who will ensure they are fully charged before your shift.
+The surveys will be conducted on tablets - you can collect these from your Event Lead who will ensure they are fully charged before your shift

 To switch the tablets on, press and hold the power button on the top right

 Once the tablet is switched on, enter the passcode: 2017

-To load the survey, load the internet browser and go to bookmarks
+If the tablet goes to sleep, just press the circular button at the bottom of the screen, swipe right to unlock and then enter the passcode: 2017

+To load the survey, load the internet browser ‘safari’ which should be found on the bottom part of the screen.
+Once the internet browser is loaded, click on the symbol that looks like an open book on the top left of the screen.
+This will open a list of bookmarks including BTO Audience Survey – WEST, BTO Audience Survey – NORTH and BTO Audience Survey - EAST.

-Ensure you load the correct bookmark based on the venue you are in:
+Ensure you load the correct bookmark based on the venue you are in, or if you are having problems with the bookmark function using the Survey Monkey Link (see below for details):